Exploiting Assumptions for Effective Monitoring of Real-Time Properties under Partial Observability: Monitoring under Assumptions

-The automata~$\auta \otimes o$ we construct have rationals in their clock constraints.
+The automata~$\auta \otimes\obs$ we construct have rationals in their clock constraints.
 These can be eliminated by multiplying each one of them by the largest denominator appearing in the automaton, which results in an emptiness-equivalent timed automaton.
-Furthermore, we use clock constraints of the form~$time \in I$ as shorthands, e.g., for $I = [\ell, u]$ with rational endpoints~$\ell$ and $u$, we use $time \in I$ as shorthand for $time \ge \ell \wedge time \le u$.
+Furthermore, we use clock constraints of the form~$time \in I$, for $I = [\ell, u]$ with rational endpoints~$\ell$ and $u$, as shorthands for $time \ge \ell \wedge time \le u$.